ImMyst/ImMyst/README.md

   - 💄 Make my own UI Library ([Kompot][kompot]) maybe
   - 🎓 Learn and try new things (tRPC, Svelte, Solid, Drizzle ...)

-You can maybe see a pattern repeating in my projects, I hope it will make sense later on 😉
+You may notice a repeating pattern in my projects, I hope it will make sense later on 😉

 ### You can find me here :